 Be sure to try the Low Line trail that runs along the pond (Black Bird Lagoon).
 Very pretty, with the hill of white birches on your left.

-This ski spot has no skate skiing, and with almost continuous double set track on each side of the trail for all the loops, you would be challenged to even try and skate it.
+This ski spot has no skate skiing, and with an almost continuous double set track on each side of the trail for all the loops, you would be challenged to even try and skate it.